The Zone of Silence (Zona de Silencio) – science cannot explain why radio waves are unable to penetrate this desolate desert area

 Travelers crossing the zone regularly report seeing strange lights, floating orbs, and burning bushes.
-Many reports exist of fireballs maneuvering at night, changing colors, hanging motionless and then shooting off into the night sky at great speed.
-In one instance, two ranchers heading back from a festivity witnessed a fluorescent light floating down from the dark sky that “spit out” humanoid occupants, who glowed with the same eerie light as they walked slowly towards the ranchers.
+Many reports describe fireballs maneuvering through the night sky, changing colors, hanging motionless before shooting off into the night sky at great speed.
+In one instance, two ranchers heading back from a festivity witnessed a fluorescent light floating down from the dark sky that “spit out” humanoid occupants who they say glowed with the same kind of eerie, fluorescent light as they shuffled slowly towards the ranchers.

 The Ernesto and Josefina Diaz Incident

-On October 13, 1975, Ernesto and Josefina Diaz drove into the Zone of Silence in a brand new Ford pickup to collect unusual rocks and fossils which can be found in great abundance in the area.
-As they busied themselves in their activity, they noticed that a desert rainstorm was heading toward them.
-Hoping to avoid being caught in a flash flood, they wisely packed up their vehicle and sped off, but not fast enough to avoid the relentless rain.
+On October 13, 1975, Ernesto and Josefina Diaz drove into the Zone of Silence in a brand new Ford pickup to collect unusual rocks and fossils (which can be found in great abundance in the area).
+As they busied themselves with their activity, they noticed that a desert rainstorm was heading toward them.
+Hoping to avoid being caught in a flash flood, they packed up their vehicle and sped off, but not fast enough to avoid the relentless rain.
 The road ahead of them turned into a swamp and their truck was quickly trapped as it sank in the soft terrain.

 The Luis Ramirez Reyes Incident

 During the month of November of 1978, journalist Luis Ramirez Reyes visited the Zone of Silence as part of a news team assigned to cover a story on the bizarre properties of the site.
-Choosing to go ahead of the main team, Ramirez and his photographer charged into the desert, navigating by intuition rather than by hard knowledge of where their final destination was located.
+Choosing to go ahead of the main team, Ramirez and his photographer charged into the desert, navigating by intuition rather than by hard knowledge of where their final destination should be.

-Upon arriving at their destination, and meeting up with their team, they discussed their unusual encounter in the desert with Harry de la Pena.
-In a sobering tone, Pena told them that there were no people in the desert who weren’t part of the biosphere team
+Upon arriving at their destination and meeting up with their team, they discussed their unusual encounter in the desert with Harry de la Pena.
+In a sobering tone, Pena told them that there were no people in the desert who weren’t part of the reporting team.

 Visiting the Zone of Silence